lukso-network/docs/docs/learn/expert-guides/deploy-token-with-metadata.md

 Next, you have to prepare the payload of the different contract calls so the batch transaction can be executed:

 1. Encode the constructor parameters
-2. Generate the full bytecode for the contract deployment
+2. Generate the bytecode for the contract deployment
 3. Encode the LSP4 metadata
-4. Generate the full bytecode for the storage update
+4. Generate the bytecode for setting the metadata

 :::tip Encoding

-The [`erc725.js`](../../tools/erc725js/getting-started.md) library can be used to easily encode the data of the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) and other data keys following the [LSP2 ERC725YJSON Schema](../../standards/generic-standards/lsp2-json-schema.md).
-The encoded value will then be passed into the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function call of the contract.
+The [`erc725.js`](../../tools/erc725js/getting-started.md) library can be used to easily encode the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) and other data keys following the [LSP2 ERC725YJSON Schema](../../standards/generic-standards/lsp2-json-schema.md) on the contract.

 :::

 :::info Address Generation

 As the contract is not yet deployed, you have to mimic calling the [`execute()`](../../contracts/contracts/ERC725/ERC725.md#execute) function on the Universal Profile using `staticCall` to obtain its future address.
-To do so, you must pass the contract's bytecode (including the deployment parameters) as the 4th parameter to the `execute(...)` function.
+To do so, we will pass the contract's bytecode (including its deployment parameters) as the 4th parameter to the `execute(...)` function.

 :::
+The [`erc725.js`](../../tools/erc725js/getting-started.md) library can be used to easily encode the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) and other data keys following the [LSP2 ERC725YJSON Schema](../../standards/generic-standards/lsp2-json-on the contract.

 ```ts title="scripts/deployTokenWithMetadataAsUP.ts"
 async function deployTokenWithMetadata() {